Using dust to constrain dark matter models: Results

-To better understand the difference in dust mass between the simulations, we plot the dust surface density as a function of the radius at $z=0$ in Figure \ref{fig:dust_surf_dens}.
-We over-plot the scaling relation $\Sigma_{\text{dust}}\propto r^{-0.8}$ from \cite{menard_measuring_2010} with a scaling amplitude $\lambda$=0.03 for the \dtm{} ratio, chosen to match the densities of the simulations at radii $\gtrsim 15$kpc, as well as a red arrow the point where gravity becomes Newtonian, and a dashed line at the masking radius.
+To better understand the difference in dust mass between the simulations, we plot the dust surface density as a function of the radius at $z=0$ in Fig. \ref{fig:dust_surf_dens}.
+We overplot the scaling relation $\Sigma_{\text{dust}}\propto r^{-0.8}$ from \cite{menard_measuring_2010} with a scaling amplitude $\lambda$=0.03 for the \dtm{} ratio, chosen to match the densities of the simulations at radii $\gtrsim 15$kpc, as well as a red arrow the point where gravity becomes Newtonian, and a dashed line at the masking radius.
 We also plot the radial dust surface density of M31, the closest Milky Way analogue to the Milky Way Galaxy.
 The surface density is taken from \cite{draine_andromedas_2014}, where they find a total estimated dust mass of $5.4\times10^{7}$M$_{\odot}$.
-Our results generally agree with the M31 observations in amplitude and shape at intermediate radii, between 10-20kpc, although inner regions have higher densities than M31.
+Our results generally agree with the M31 observations in amplitude and shape at intermediate radii, between 10 and 20kpc, although inner regions have higher densities than M31.
 The high-density central regions are potentially inflated by limitations of our baryonic model; future refinements could add stellar winds or AGN feedback to help drive gas into the circumgalactic medium and lower the dust content in the central galaxy.
-The cold dark matter simulation with 10\% supernova efficiency is additionally inflated by a recent close pass by a merging satellite, which happens at larger radii for the other cold dark matter simulation and not at all in the warm dark matter simulations.
+The CDM simulation with 10 per cent supernova efficiency is additionally inflated by a recent close pass by a merging satellite, which happens at larger radii for the other CDM simulation and not at all in the WDM simulations.
 All simulations follow the \cite{menard_measuring_2010} scaling relation at radii greater than $\gtrsim$20kpc with little deviation.
 Outside of the central galaxy, all simulations have similar surface density profiles.

 Appendix \ref{sec:app_dust_comp} shows the comparison between all dust mass prescriptions introduced in Section \ref{sec:dust_production}, where we find similar results and interpretations.